NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 SellerApp also offers a comprehensive Product Research tool that helps you research products on Amazon.

 Just log in to the SellerApp Dashboard, go to the Product Research tool, and search with a seed keyword.
-The tool then gives you a list of products based on your search query
+The tool then gives you a list of products based on your search query.

 You can filter the keywords based on multiple metrics to narrow your search to the most relevant products.